kiemaBruce/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - displays current directory contents in long format 4-listmorefiles - displays current directory contents in long format including hidden files (those starting with a .)
 5-listfilesdigitonly - displays current directory contents in long format including hidden files with user and group IDs displayed numerically
-6-firstdirectory - creates a directory called my_first_directory in the /tmp/ directory
+6-firstdirectory - creates a directory called 'my_first_directory' in the '/tmp/' directory 7-movethatfile - moves a file 'betty' from '/tmp/' to '/tmp/my_first_directory'